adi-khot/merlin/docs/source/reference/internal_design.rst

 * A partial ``DetectorTransform`` tied to the stage’s measured modes.
 * A dictionary of conditional ``QuantumLayer`` objects – one per feed-forward branch.

+The current implementation expects noise-free experiments (a bare ``NoiseModel()`` or ``None``) and only the first stage is allowed to consume classical inputs defined via ``input_parameters``.
+Once detectors fire, every branch progresses in amplitude-encoding mode and additional classical tensors are ignored.

 During the forward pass, ``FeedForwardBlock`` iterates over the stages.
 Each stage takes the incoming branch amplitudes, applies the unitary, runs the partial detector transform, and spawns new branches for the next stage based on